SitemapKlarity storyJoin usMedicationServiceAbout us

 Interoceptive exposure

-Interoceptive exposure includes exercises to deliberately induce physical sensations of anxiety, such as heart palpitations or shortness of breath, and may extend to inducing dizziness through spinning.
-This method aims to normalize the experience of anxiety symptoms, teaching that they’re manageable and not due to social failure.
+Interoceptive exposure includes exercises to deliberately induce physical sensations of anxiety and aims to normalize the experience of anxiety symptoms, teaching that they’re manageable and not due to social failure.

 Planning and implementing exposure therapy

-Effective exposure therapy for social anxiety involves strategic planning and execution.
-It’s crucial to tailor the therapy to your individual needs, ensuring a structured approach that addresses your specific fears and anxieties.
+Effective exposure therapy involves strategic planning and execution, tailored to individual needs with a structured approach that addresses specific fears and anxieties.

 The role of a therapist in exposure therapy